PixelSergey/PersonalProject/README.md

   - `./GCode/` contains the ready files for printing on an Ultimaker 3
 - `/Game/` contains the game files:
   - The `./src/` folder contains the source code
-  - The `./nbproject/` folder has info for Netbeans
+  - The `./nbproject/` folder has info for the Netbeans IDE
   - The `./lib/` folder contains external libraries not made by me; see the `README.md` file in that folder for credits
   - The `./build.xml` file builds the project and supports "fat" (standalone)